SMGS2022/Pewlett-Hackard-Analysis./README.md

 ![retirement_titles](/Data/retirement_titles.csv)

-The following Retiring Titles table contains the number of titles filled by employees who are retiring.(employees who were born between January 1st, 1952 and December 31st, 1955.)
+The Retiring Titles table contains the number of titles filled by employees who are retiring.(employees who were born between January 1st, 1952 and December 31st, 1955.)

 Analyz the data a bit, we can conclud: